herman925/attention-to-number-test/README.md

 ### Why This Test Design?

-The experimental paradigm implemented here addresses several methodological challenges in numerical cognition research:

-1. **Feature Conflict**: By making the correct choice differ in salient features (shape, color) while matching in number, we create a situation where number must be explicitly attended to

-2. **Unique Foils**: Ensuring all choices have unique counts prevents confusion and makes the numerical discrimination task clearer

-3. **Varied Arrangements**: Spatial arrangement variations prevent participants from using position or configuration as a cue (must truly enumerate) and enable controlled investigations of grouping effects on perceived numerosity (Gheorghiu & Goldschmitt, 2022; Li et al., 2018).
+The experimental paradigm implemented here is intended as a configurable, picture-matching framework that makes the mapping rule explicitly numerical while preserving the ecological and attentional richness highlighted in the literature.
+Conceptually, it sits at the intersection of research on subitizing and approximate number processing (Anobile et al., 2016; Burr & Ross, 2008; Feigenson et al., 2004), on the guidance of visual attention by multiple competing attributes (Wolfe & Horowitz, 2004), and on spontaneous attention to number in SFON-style tasks (Chan & Mazzocco, 2017; Mazzocco et al., 2020).

+Several design choices are motivated directly by these considerations:

+1. **Feature Conflict and SFON**: By construction, exactly one comparison array matches the target in numerosity, whereas other arrays share only colour, only shape, only pattern, only spatial location, or differ on all controlled dimensions.
+This creates scenarios in which a visually salient non-numerical match competes with the numerically correct alternative, closely mirroring the “competing features” logic in picture-matching studies of attention to number (Chan & Mazzocco, 2017).
+Error patterns thus provide a window into which features participants prioritise when numerical and non-numerical similarity are dissociated.

+2. **Unique Foils and Diagnosticity**: Ensuring that all comparison choices have unique counts, and that the correct answer is the only option matching the target numerosity, reduces ambiguity in both participant experience and data interpretation.
+When a non-numerical foil is chosen, the associated role (e.g., colour-only, pattern-only, or location-only) can be interpreted as an index of feature-driven attention rather than as a by-product of poorly discriminated numerical differences.

+3. **Controlled Spatial Arrangements**: Systematic manipulation of spatial layout—including cluster position within each box and grid-like arrangements of items—prevents participants from relying on trivial positional cues while enabling targeted tests of grouping, segmentation, and attention allocation (Gheorghiu & Goldschmitt, 2022; Li et al., 2018; Ziegler et al., 2023).
+In the fruit-based condition, the constraint that all four edge locations (top, bottom, left, right) are used exactly once per trial enforces a clean spatial counterbalancing that is rarely achievable in hand-crafted stimuli.

-4. **Pattern Variation**: Pattern overlays add complexity without changing object identity, allowing study of how texture/pattern affects enumeration
+4. **Pattern and Texture Variation**: Overlay patterns increase visual complexity without changing object identity, permitting manipulation of perceptual load and texture-based salience while holding numerosity constant.
+This supports investigations into how additional feature variation (e.g., colour and pattern heterogeneity) influences perceived numerosity and enumeration strategies (Li et al., 2018, 2025).

+Collectively, these features are intended to make the generated image sets suitable for both basic and applied work: from testing theoretical claims about the status of numerosity as a perceptual attribute, to evaluating individual differences in SFON, to designing translational tasks for educational or clinical contexts.
+Because the generator exposes all task parameters transparently and produces exportable images, it can be integrated into diverse methodological pipelines (behavioural, neuroimaging, or cross-cultural) while maintaining strong control over the visual and numerical properties that drive performance.

 ### Limitations and Considerations